Lego The Hobbit: Plot

 Much like its predecessors, the game presents storylines from The Hobbit films: An Unexpected Journey and Desolation of Smaug.
 However, the developers modified the storylines to fit the events into a number of game chapters per film, as well as adding the humour the series has become known for.

 DLC

-There are 4 DLCs that are included with this game.
+There are 4 DLCs that are included with the game.
 They are The Big Little Character Pack, Side Quest Character Pack, The Armory Pack and The Battle Pack.

 Cancelled The Battle of the Five Armies DLC

 It was reported at the London Toy Fair in January 2014 that a DLC would be released covering the events of the final film in The Hobbit series, to be released around the time of the film at the end of that year.
 However, no DLC was released.
 Over a year later, in a correspondence with GameSpot it was revealed that, despite no actual cancellation of the DLC, there were no longer any plans to adapt the film as a DLC, nor to adapt it as another game.